 Before panic over a dried-up spill on your wood floor sets in and you think your floor is ruined, take heed: You might have options for removing the wood stain from your beautiful floors.
 Here are some insights into how to remove stains from wood floors, including how to remove a watermark.
 Before you know it, your hardwood floor will look like the stain never even happened.

 Unlike carpet or upholstery stains, wood floor stains are not as common.
 When spills happen, a quick wipe, and maybe a bit of a cleaning solution if the spill was sticky, is all it takes to clean up the mishap.
 But sometimes spills can leave a lasting stain.
 Maybe a family member inadvertently left a full glass on the floor overnight.
 Or perhaps a spill didn't get fully cleaned up.
-Whatever the reason, stains on wood floors can strike terror into the heart of a homeowner.
+Whatever the reason, stains on wood floors can cause dismay.
 However, depending on what type and how deep the stain is, you might be able to easily fix the spot.
 Here are some common questions and answers on how to remove stains from wood floors and tips on what kind of wood stain removers to use.

-A: Nongreasy items such as food and nail polish should come off with dish detergent mixed into warm water and rubbed onto the spot with a soft cloth.
-Greasy stains should come up with a small amount of ammonia mixed with cold water and applied with a soft cloth.
+Non-greasy items such as food and nail polish should come off with dish detergent mixed into warm water and rubbed onto the spot with a soft cloth.

 For greasy stains, like oil and butter, on wax or penetrating finished floors, rub the area with a kitchen soap that has a high lye content or soak a cotton ball or rag with hydrogen peroxide and place it over the stain.
 Saturate another layer of cotton with ammonia and layer on top of the first piece of cotton.
 Repeat this process until the stain is gone.
 Let the spot dry, then buff by hand.
 Treat greasy stains on surface-finished floors like you would watermarks.